FAQ for Students on Accommodations and Disability Services

 Assistive Technology and Apps

-ReadSpeaker is a tool that allows all ECC students to listen to certain material on D2L.
+ReadSpeaker is a tool that allows all ECC students to listen to specific material on D2L.
 Check out this short video on the great benefits of ReadSpeaker.
 For other helpful videos on how to use this simple tool, visit:

-Talk instead of type on your computer:
+Talk instead of typing on your computer:

 Listen to the text that you have typed: